 The big question in my mind was “Who, if anybody at all, was trying to protect the Jews?”
 I have written a lot about this in my Chapter 6 — (Part 1) but I have not dealt with my studies and my vague plans on writing a book about it..

-Many Jews tried in the most desperate ways to get to Palestine — Israel not yet existing.
+Many Jews tried in the most desperate ways to get to Palestine — Israel not yet existing of course.
 A sizeable Jewish community was already building up in Palestine, long before 1947.

 However, until Hitler changed his mind on the fate of the Danish Jews, in September 1943, most Jews were not seriously bothered by the German occupation.

 On the eve of Rosh Hashanah — the Jewish New Year, the Danish Jews, following Hitler’s new decision, were to be rounded up and then sent to Theresienstadt concentration camp in former Czechoslovakia.
-As it happened, only a small fraction of the over 7000 Danish Jews did not manage to escape the Gestapo and the German police on that fateful night of October 1, 1943.
+As it happened, only a small fraction of the over 7000 Danish Jews were caught by the Gestapo and the German police on that fateful night of October 1, 1943.

 A Jewish organization in Berlin worked wonders on helping Jews escape from Germany.
 However, the boats they depended on for their escape suddenly had no country to go to.
 UK declared that they could not take in more Jews, the U.S.A. did the same.
 Boatfuls of refugees were sent back, after waiting , in at least one case, for weeks off the coast of the southern United States for permission to set their refugees safely on shore.
 They finally had to return.
 Some boats ended up going all the way to China to seek a peaceful haven.